 The National Academy of Engineering ranks electrification and the grid as the single greatest engineering achievement of the 20th century.
 It powers our lights, TVs, elevators, subways, computers, factories, X-ray machines, and every other part of our modern society.
 Just flip a switch and we get as much power as we want the very instant we want it.
 Yet, despite its complexity and scale, electricity somehow remains affordable and generally reliable to virtually every single person in the country.

 At this moment in history, disconnecting from the grid isn’t easy and it’s not for everyone.
-But the technology is available and, before long, the costs will be competitive with grid-connected electricity.
+But the technology is available and, before long, the costs of taking your house off-grid will be competitive with grid-connected electricity.
 The “consumerization” of energy and the resulting “grid defection” by millions of homes is setting up one of the great clashes in modern history – the essential business model of the electric monopolies vs. the rights of people to power their homes and businesses however they chose.